AndreyPanasenk-o/docker-practice/README.md

  - Server/docker-practice-server/Docker/Release/Dockerfile
  - UI/docker-practice-ui/Docker/Release/Dockerfile

+## Host
+By default the app is up and running on *localhost*
+If you want to set IP to make it reachable in network, you can change http://localhost to your IP address in next files:

+ - UI\docker-practice-ui\src\actions\product-actions.js (set server address)
+ - Server\docker-practice-server\routes\products.js (set server address)

 ## Build and running
 To build and run the app go to  Docker\Release and run next command
 ```